 Wishlist Member Pricing

-Wishlist Member offers two pricing tiers.
-The main difference is the number of sites that you can use Wishlist Member on, though there are also some bonuses in the higher tier:
+Wishlist Member offers four pricing tiers.
+The main difference is the number of sites that you can use Wishlist Member on:

 Which WordPress Membership Plugin Should You Choose?